 They need to determine whether the termination of the contract was due to the working conditions, the fault of an employer, or simply an employee’s incompatibility with their team.

-Most importantly, they need to check whether their rights are protected during the process of resignation.
+HR has to check if their rights are protected during the process of resignation.
 For example, if an employee qualifies for the continuation of benefits, an HR manager needs to inform them about it.

-An HR manager needs to ensure the compliance with the laws like these and document if they have been violated, either intentionally or unintentionally.
+An HR manager needs to ensure compliance with the laws like these and document if they have been violated, either intentionally or unintentionally.

-Also, if an employee has violated the company’s policy, they need to take necessary steps.
+Also, if an employee has violated the company’s policy, they need to take the necessary steps.
 For example, if an employee doesn’t want to sign papers or if they make threats to the employer or the HR team, they need to document these actions and ensure the safety of the rest of the team.